Controversies surrounding GoDaddy: Elephant shooting

-On April 1, 2011, animal rights groups including PETA complained when a video of Bob Parsons shooting and killing an elephant at night in Zimbabwe was made by Parsons and posted on his personal blog.
+On April 1, 2011, animal rights groups including PETA complained when a video of GoDaddy founder & CEO Bob Parsons shooting and killing an elephant at night on a safari in Zimbabwe was made by Parsons and posted on his personal blog.
 PETA said they would be closing their account with GoDaddy.

+In response to the shooting, Gawker called Parsons "insane" and "ridiculous."
+NBC News said "It's definitely the kind of thing only a super-rich CEO/founder of a privately [sic]held company could get away with."

 Super Bowl XLIX Puppy Ad

 On January 27, 2015, GoDaddy released its Super Bowl ad on YouTube.
 Called "Journey Home", the commercial featured a Retriever puppy named Buddy who was bounced out of the back of a truck.
-After making a journey home his owners are relieved because they just sold him on a website they built with GoDaddy.
+After making a journey home his owners are relieved because they just sold him on a website that they built with GoDaddy.
 GoDaddy claims the ad was supposed to be funny and an attempt to make fun of all the puppies shown in Super Bowl ads.
 Most notably, Budweiser's famous Super Bowl ad also featured a Retriever puppy.
 The ad found very few fans from the online community.
 Animal advocates took to social media calling the ad disgusting, callous and that the commercial advocated puppy mills.
 An online petition collected 42,000 signatures.

 GoDaddy's CEO, Blake Irving, wrote a blog entry later that day promising that the commercial would not air during the Super Bowl.
 He wrote on his blog "At the end of the day, our purpose at GoDaddy is to help small businesses around the world build a successful online presence.
 We hoped our ad would increase awareness of that cause.
 However, we underestimated the emotional response.
 And we heard that loud and clear."
 He goes on to say that Buddy was purchased from a reputable breeder and is part of the GoDaddy family as Chief Companion Officer.